 - Here’s the thing, this guy didn’t look like he needed the money.
 He has pictures from courtside games, multiple Super Bowls, drove a really nice car.
 Was it greed?

 - I wonder if WIllett raising prices is what made him go chris route.
 Because he was like the walmart of bourbon on the secondary market. a $120 bottle he would sell for like $180 or $160. after shipping that’s like a $40 profit. didn’t make sense.

 - Something should have been up when there are rules in place in some forums that say you can’t delete a post.
 However, his were always deleted.

 - The real question is, what as he refilling them with?

 Within 24 hours, he shut down his Facebook account and people started blasting his business on Yelp, Facebook, and Google.
 The business took down their Facebook pages and it didn’t take long to find his home address since he shipped so many packages.
 Not to mention the Yelp rating went down to 1 star almost immediately.
-A&A started the refund process that involved Brandon’s cooperation.
-Brandon also has a full statement to make to apologize to the bourbon community.
+A&A started the refund process that involved <accused individual. listen to podcast for name>’s cooperation. <accused individual. listen to podcast for name> also has a full statement to make to apologize to the bourbon community.
 The community was in an uproar and wanted his head on a silver platter.
 A&A insisted they are not going soft on him.
-We’re being practical, level-headed, and extremely wary.
-Brandon asked that everyone stop retaliations against his business and family.
-Those that had posted public messages about him, Brandon asks that you remove them.
+We’re being practical, level-headed, and extremely wary. <accused individual. listen to podcast for name> asked that everyone stop retaliations against his business and family.
+Those that had posted public messages about him, <accused individual. listen to podcast for name> asks that you remove them.
 He knows you’re beyond furious and this will all be addressed in his statement.
 A&A said Immediacy is not the priority.
 Accuracy and thoroughness is.
 Again thanks for your cooperation, understanding, and patience.